PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 ### Using the events system

 > Note: each of the event templates include example events, event writers, and event readers.
 You can delete or change them after creating the template, but they should give you enough of an idea of how to use this system.

+Events are simply a struct type that gets written to queues or streams by your event writer systems, then gets transfered to a list or dynamic buffer by an events system, and then gets read from the list or dynamic buffer by your event reader systems.

 Event writer systems should:
 * Update before the event system of the desired event type (They can update after, but then the event will be processed the next frame).